Welcoming and Affirming Environment

 Exploring

-I set and enforce school-wide expectations, rules and procedures.
+I set and enforce school-wide expectations, rules, and procedures.

 Growing

-I set and enforce school-wide expectations, rules and procedures with some faculty and staff input.
+I set and enforce school-wide expectations, rules, and procedures with some faculty and staff input.

 Utilizing

-work together with faculty and staff to construct school-wide expectations, rules, and procedures that are transparent.
+I work together with faculty and staff to construct school-wide expectations, rules, and procedures that are transparent.

 Transforming